Aims and Scope

 Short-format articles that present original innovative research advancing knowledge in an area of aquatic science.
 Authors must articulate how knowledge is advanced and the potential influence of their work and they must write clearly and concisely for a broad aquatic science audience.

-[~5,000-7000 words (as fits the content of the manuscript, with brevity emphasized), 3-6 visuals (tables, figures or boxes), 50 cited references (authors may petition to have more citations at the time of submission)]
+- 5,000-7000 words, although shorter are allowed (includes main-body text only; excluding abstract, significance statement, acknowledgements, and references) and 3-6 visuals (tables, figures or boxes), 50 cited references (authors may petition to have more citations at the time of submission)]

 Log in for Access

 Log in for access to all ASLO journal content if you are an ASLO member.

 to ASLO.org for access) (Note: you will be redirected

 Laura Falkenberg and Kelsey Poulson-Ellestad named Raelyn Cole Editorial Fellows for L&O Letters!

 Read announcement here!